kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_embodiment.rst

     action_cfg = franka.get_action_cfg()
     obs_cfg = franka.get_observation_cfg()

-This pattern enables modular robot definitions that can be easily swapped between different tasks and environments.
+This enables modular robot definitions that can be swapped between tasks and environments.